 Later in the library of Sir Thomas Phillipps, Bt (1792-1872), book and manuscript collector: Phillipps MS 9185.
 In the collection of Robert H. Taylor (1908-85), American book and manuscript collector.

-Copy of a version in 581 stanzas, in a single neat italic hand, headed The History of Edward ye Second by Sr F: H:
+The History of Edward ye Second by Sr F: H:, here beginning

 Arms in gilt on the cover of Henry Chitting (?1580-1638), Chester Herald.
 A note inside the front cover by Thomas Hearne (1678-1735), Oxford antiquary, records This MS. belongs to Dr. John Thorpe of Rochester